Afghanistan: Taliban offensive puts Iran in a bind | DW | 12.08.2021

 Iranian journalist Jila Baniyaghoob told DW that Iran has so far not handed over fleeing Afghan soldiers to the Taliban.
 Baniyaghoob has been working as an Afghanistan correspondent for 15 years and is very familiar with the border regions of Iran and Afghanistan.

-A video posted on Twitter on August 8 showed a discussion between an Iranian border officer and Taliban members about the fate of Afghans who fled to Iran.
-The Taliban were seen demanding that the Afghans be handed over to them.
+A video posted on Twitter on August 8, for instance, showed an Iranian border guard and several Taliban discussing the fate of Afghans who fled to Iran.
+The Taliban could be seen demanding the Afghans be handed over.

 "They are our guests.
 We will not force them to return," the Iranian officer replied.